sc-ventures/cloudbreak-documentation/docs/security-kerberos.md

 Cloudbreak supports using Kerberos security for its clusters.
 It supports three ways of provisioning Kerberos-enabled clusters:

 * Create new MIT Kerberos at cluster provisioning time
-* Use your existing MIT Kerberos server with a Cloudbreak provisioned cluster
+* (Default) Use your existing MIT Kerberos server with a Cloudbreak provisioned cluster
 * Use your existing Active Directory with a Cloudbreak provisioned cluster

 ### Create New MIT Kerberos at Cluster Provisioning